rick/linode/README.md

 irb> ^D@ Wed Aug 05 01:50:52 rick@Yer-Moms-Computer
 ```

+## REBUILDING:
+If you're interested in rebuilding you're Linode this may be of use: [razic/linode-rebuild](https://github.com/razic/linode-rebuild).

 ## CREDITS:

 * Thanks to Kenn Ejima ([kenn](http://github.com/kenn)) for json library improvements, OStruct cleanups, README improvements, etc.